Nectar-Technologies/ledge-nectar/aqi/README.md

 - `poetry install`
 - `poetry run jupyter notebook`

-If you don't want to use `poetry`, we've also provided a `requirements.txt` file that you can use in your virtualenv.

-- `pip install -r requirements.txt`

 You will also need to install `R` dependencies.
 You can perform it using the python package to ease system path management:

 ```bash